 I love Chinese food, but I am very picky when it comes to it.
 So I love when I can make it at home.

 This Mongolian Beef is savory, rich and full of flavor.
 The tender crisp crunch of broccoli makes it feel fresh and light!
-A perfect springtime meal!

 Take your cornstarch and rub it all over the meat, making sure it is all covered.
 Set aside, let it sit for at least 10 minutes, which is perfect so you can chop and steam your broccoli and make your sauce (and don’t forget to get your rice cooking).

-I chop my broccoli (about 1/2 lb), then use my large skillet that I will use for the meat, add a little water (about 1/4 is all that is needed) and add the broccoli.
-Let it steam (with the lid on the skillet) on med-high for about 5 minutes.
 Once it turns bright green and is crisp tender, remove from pan and set aside.
 Rinse your skillet of any broccoli bits so it is ready to cook the beef.

 The Sauce for Mongolian Beef with Broccoli

-For the sauce I use canola oil (olive oil works too), minced garlic, soy sauce, water, brown sugar, ground ginger, and white pepper (black pepper will work to, white pepper is just more a subtle peppery taste).
+For the sauce I use canola oil (olive oil works too), minced garlic, low-sodium soy sauce, water, brown sugar, ground ginger, and white pepper (black pepper will work to, white pepper is just more a subtle peppery taste).

 NOTE: You will need to use Low Sodium Soy Sauce, or the sauce may be super salty.

-Taste the sauce and if it is too sweet, you can add more water and some extra soy sauce.
+Taste the sauce and if it is too sweet, you can add more water and some extra low-sodium soy sauce.

-When your sauce comes to a boil, add in the slurry and whisk until thickened.
-When I say thickened I don’t mean paste thick…just gravy, saucy thick.
 If you find your sauce won’t thicken, then make some more slurry (equal parts cornstarch and cold water) and add a little at a time until its thickened to your liking.
 Set the sauce aside.

 Making Mongolian Beef with Broccoli